-One of the greatest frustrations when doing Search Engine Optimization (SEO) in competitive niches is – doing everything by the book, and yet still not being able to beat the last few sites competing with your keyphrase for the top Google position.
+One of the greatest frustrations when doing Search Engine Optimization (SEO) in competitive niches is: doing everything by the book, and yet still not being able to beat the last few sites – competing for your keyphrase – at the top of Google.
+What can you do?

-Of course you could point even more links at your site.
-Good Private Blog Network (PBN) links go a long way.
-If you don’t feel like setting up your own PBNs, I recommend a couple good ones over here.
+- Good Private Blog Network (PBN) backlinks go a long way.
+If you don’t feel like setting up your own PBN, I recommend a couple good ones over here.

 Both are great options that I use very consistently in my offsite SEO.
 When done right, they do wonders.
 Assuming you’ve done it all though…